 (6) A court that imposes a sentence for an offence under subsection (3) shall consider as an aggravating factor evidence that bodily harm or death was caused to a person who, in the circumstances of the offence, was vulnerable to a lack of due care and attention or reasonable consideration by a driver, including by virtue of the fact that the person was a pedestrian or cyclist.

-Whereas the offence of careless driving is vaguely defined as conduct that is "without due care and attention or without reasonable consideration for other persons", the common law, per actual court cases, is required to provide the defining substance of what is meant by "without due care and attention or without reasonable consideration for other persons".
-Examples for review may include:
+As said and shown above, what constitutes as careless driving is defined vaguely as driving "without due care and attention or without reasonable consideration for other persons"; and thus actual court cases often require a review of previous judicial decisions when determining, from a reasonably objective viewpoint, what is meant by "without due care and attention or without reasonable consideration for other persons".
+As examples:

-- Whether changing a radio station is "without due care and attention or without reasonable consideration for other persons"?
+- Is changing a radio station driving "without due care and attention or without reasonable consideration for other persons"?

-- Whether two-handed eating while steering with knees is "without due care and attention or without reasonable consideration for other persons"?
+- Is two-handed eating while steering with knees driving "without due care and attention or without reasonable consideration for other persons"?

-- Whether glancing at a map while trying to navigate an unfamiliar city is "without due care and attention or without reasonable consideration for other persons"?
+- Is glancing at a map while trying to navigate an unfamiliar city driving "without due care and attention or without reasonable consideration for other persons"?

-- Whether reading a report in preparation of a morning meeting while commuting to work is "without due care and attention or without reasonable consideration for other persons"?
+- Is reading a report in preparation of a morning meeting while commuting to work driving "without due care and attention or without reasonable consideration for other persons"?

-How Is the Meaning of Due Care and Attention Legally Defined?
+What Is the Legal Meaning of Due Care and Attention?